can-lehmann/owlkettle/docs/internals.md

   - (W) connectEvents   : Only relevant for renderables.
 Executed every time a callback is supposed to be attached to the underlying GTK widget.
 It defines how to do so.
   - (W) disconnectEvents: Only relevant for renderables.
 Executed every time a callback is supposed to be removed from the underlying GTK widget.
 It defines how to do so.
   - (WF) update         : Executed every time `WidgetState` is updated by `Widget`.
-  - (F) property        : Executed every time the hook-field changed its value in both the update and build phases.
+  - (F) property        : Executed every time the hook-field changed its value during the update or build phases.
   - (F) read            : Used in `Dialog`.
 Executes every time the state of the underlying GTK-Widget changes.

 W: Can act as hook for Widgets